Wednesday, May 22, 2013

 Renting a Car

 If you are very adventurous you could also rent a car to drive to Iguazú from Buenos Aires or Rio de Janeiro, but because it’s a long trip, mostly along a two-lane highway, it’s not a very logical option.
 It makes more sense to fly or take a bus to Iguazu and then rent a car in town.
-With the town’s small size and all the local buses and taxis, even renting a car isn’t really necessary, unless you plan on taking some side trips.
+With the town’s small size and all the local buses and taxis, even renting a car isn’t really necessary, unless you plan on taking some side trips, such as to Wanda Mines.

 Related articles on Iguazu: